Have questions about AIS? We have answers!

-Can I use AIS solutions with Microsoft's Vista or Windows 7 operating systems?
+Can I use AIS solutions with Microsoft's Windows 7 or 8 operating systems?

-Yes, it is possible to use AIS solutions with Windows Vista and Windows 7.
-The Coastal Explorer product we sell works well with both.
+Yes, it is possible to use AIS solutions with Windows XP, Vista, Windows 7 and Windows 8.x.
+The Coastal Explorer product we sell works well on all of these.

 What type of VHF antenna do I need for my AIS receiver or transponder?